Mathematics Mentoring Academy for

 Teachers of Exceptional Students

-The Mathematics Mentoring Academy for Teachers of Exceptional Students, funded by the NASA-Mississippi Space Grant Consortium, is a one-year professional learning opportunity for 4th-5th grade mathematics co-teaching teams (one general education math teacher and one special education teacher from the same school).
-The goal of the MathMATES project is to support teachers by strengthening teachers’ mathematical content knowledge, reinforcing collaboration between math teachers and special education teachers, and fusing the collective knowledge of the team along with the individual strengths of each team member to best meet the diverse learning needs of exceptional students.
+The Mathematics Mentoring Academy for Teachers of Exceptional Students, funded by the NASA-Mississippi Space Grant Consortium, is a one-year professional learning opportunity for 6th-8th grade mathematics and special education teacher teams.
+The goal of the MathMATES project is to support teachers by strengthening mathematic content knowledge, reinforcing collaboration between math teachers and special education teachers, and fusing the collective knowledge of the team along with the individual strengths of each team member to best meet the diverse learning needs of exceptional students.

 Frequently Asked Questions